Martyna-Zmi/CatAPI/README.md

 # Cat API

-A simple Web API about cats with a web application to view data and send requests
+A simple REST API about cats with a separate MVC web app

+## Made with:
+- Java: Spring Boot, Hibernate, H2, JPARepository, ThymeLeaf
+- HTML, CSS